-626 - CULINARY ARTS
+626 - CULINARY ARTS Semester 1 Credit

-Description: This is an advanced level course, focusing on food 'presentation' rather than food 'preparation'.
-Units may include knife skills, meal planning, garnishing, icing techniques (such as those used in cake and cookie decorating), decorative plating of foods, table setting and appointments, etc. Students will participate in many hands-on labs or experiences that allow them to demonstrate creative and artistic food presentation.
+Description: This is an advanced level course, focusing on food preparation and presentation.
+Units may include Food & Kitchen Safety, Garde Manger, Baking, Pies and Pastry, Cultural Foods, Sandwiches and Salads.
+Students will participate in many hands-on labs or experiences that allow them to demonstrate creative and artistic food presentation.